 Does the use of reconciliation policies enable single mothers to work?
 A comparative examination of European countries ~ Wim van Lancker;

-Part 3: The continued importance of adequate redistributive policy
+Part 3: Adequate redistributive policy

 The role of universal and targeted family benefits in reducing poverty in single-parent families ~ Ann Morissens;